Purfleet

-Purfleet-on-Thames is a town in the Thurrock unitary authority, Essex, England.
+Purfleet-on-Thames, often known as just Purfleet is a town in the Thurrock unitary authority, Essex, England.

 It is bordered by the A13 road to the north and the River Thames to the south and is within the easternmost part of the M25 motorway but just outside the Greater London boundary.
 It was within the traditional Church of England parish of West Thurrock.
 Some industry is located to the south and the area forms part of the Thames Gateway redevelopment area.
 Purfleet is one of seven conservation areas in Thurrock.

 History

 The place-name "Purfleet" is first attested in 1285, where it appears as Purteflyete.
 It is recorded as Pourteflet in the Close Roll for 1312.
 The name means "Purta's stream or tidal inlet".

 In the 18th century, Purfleet Royal Gunpowder Magazine was established as a location for the storage of gunpowder together with a garrison to protect it.
 A constant danger of explosion as a result of lightning strikes existed.
 Benjamin Franklin was asked for advice on the design of a lightning conductor and a committee of the Royal Society supported his design for pointed conductors.
 After the American Revolution the powder store was protected from lightning which hit the building, though metal drainpipes actually did the work.
 When King George III heard of this, he insisted they be replaced with blunt conductors and the president of the Royal Society was forced to resign.

 Magazine number 5, the only one remaining of the original five, is now the Purfleet Garrison Heritage and Military Centre and a Scheduled Ancient Monument.
 It is run by volunteers and contains a wide range of local and military memorabilia (including items from RAF Hornchurch) and is open to the public on Thursdays, Sundays and bank holidays.

 J. M. W. Turner (1775–1851) made sketches of Purfleet in 1805–08 mainly featuring the Powder Magazines.
 The sketches are collected in the River and Margate Sketchbook which are part of the Tate Britain collection and accepted as part of the Turner Bequest in 1856.

 Other surviving 18th-century buildings include the proofing house (now used for community activities) and the gatehouse clock tower (described by English Heritage as forming "an integral part of the finest ensemble in any of the Ordnance Yards, consistent with the high standards practised by the Ordnance Board in its designs for fortifications and barracks from the C17").